 Converse with local people, not just fellow visitors.
 Shop and market stall holders (you’ll also get a better price in markets if you bargain in the local language), taxi drivers, people you meet at festivals / events / museums, locals on public transport.

 Some locals will be learning English, so you can have the BEST half ‘n’ half language conversations to help each other out.

 One of my endearing memories from a Guatemala trip last year was chatting to a local girl who was learning English whilst we were squished together in the back of a combi van.

 Am I fluent?
 Not by any means.
 But I can get by, although I find that understanding some locals’ lightning-fast responses is harder than making myself understood.

 It’s important to know your own learning style.
 Some people will be able to work their way methodically through a textbook.
 Others will favour listening to CDs or to native speakers.
 Some will do their best when immersed; trying it out and sometimes getting it wrong.

-Whether it’s full-on country immersion, online newspapers, films, Skype lessons or other conversational practice, text books, or a classroom environment; find the way or ways that suits you – and give it a go.
+Whether it’s full-on country immersion, online newspapers, films, online lessons or other conversational practice, text books, or a classroom environment; find the way or ways that suits you – and give it a go.